dgodovich/personal_logseq/pages/Third Rotation___Single Cell Suspension Methods.md

 - Adult skin
 	- Seems like there's different protocols for collecting dermis or epidermis
 		- Need to look a bit closer at each paper to see what they're actually looking for in the single cell
+		- Not entirely sure which compartment Deepika would be interested in looking at tbh
 	- [[The pioneer factor SOX9 competes for epigenetic factors to switch stem cell fates]]
 		- the whole back skins were first dissected from the mouse.
 After **scraping off the fat tissues from the dermal side**, the tissues were incubated in **0.25% trypsin/ethylenediaminetetraacetic acid (EDTA) (Gibco) for 45–60 min at 37 °C**.
 After quenching the trypsin with cold FACS buffer (5% foetal bovine serum, 10 mM EDTA and 1 mM HEPES in PBS), the epidermal layer and HFs were scraped off the epidermal side of the skin.
 The tissues were mechanically separated and filtered through a 70 μm cell strainer (BD) into a single-cell suspension
 		- Doesn't say if they do dermal side up or down